JonathanFry3/KSolve/BUILDING.md

 # Building

-Four main programs can be built from these source files.
+Five main programs can be built from these source files.
 * unittests, which is, you guessed it, unit tests of lower-level components plus some small complete problems to solve.
 * KSolve, the program described in README.md.
 Provides various ways of entering a deal to solve and various output options, all text-based.
 * ran, which runs a batch of random deals for statistical purposes.  "ran -?" will print its flags.
+* benchmark, which runs a test problem ten times and prints the smallest of the ten run times.
+It provides a quick sanity check for large changes in performance.
 * KSolve2Solvitaire, which writes a file of input for the commercial program Solvitaire using the same flags and inputs that KSolve uses.